Akshit8/my-docker/README.md

 ## Let's dive deep
 We have got a taste of a how these containers function.
 It's time to open our editor and write some go code to achieve something similar that docker does.<br><br>
 Create a `main.go` file with main package and start adding the following components.
-Do read the comments mentioned in snippet for understanding significance of each line.
+Do read the comments mentioned in these code snippet for a better understanding.

 - **command switch**
 ```go